 We see SolarBuddy as a bridge to connect and educate our children, community and partners here in Australia, who may not fully understand the harsh reality of living in energy poverty, with NGO partners on the ground overseas who do.
 We act to connect these groups to ultimately deliver our tangible lighting solutions, assembled by people like you through our education and corporate programs, straight into the hands of the children and communities that need them most.

 Holes allow string to be tied through, enabling the light to be worn if needed for safety.

 Multi-purpose handle allows light to be hung from ceiling, used for focused study time, as a lamp to light up a room, or held for safety walking at night.

-Since launching, 155,000 JuniorBuddies have been gifted to the hands of children across the globe, providing safe and reliable lighting to and impacting 755,000 lives in total.
+Since launching, over 170,000 JuniorBuddies have been gifted to the hands of children across the globe, providing safe and reliable lighting to and impacting over 850,000 lives.

 The impact does not stop at just providing reliable indoor lighting, each and every JuniorBuddy light also:

 A child after switching from kerosene to a JuniorBuddy light to study after dusk, Madagascar 2018.

 There are attachment brackets that allow for installation in various places around the home, for multiple family members to use in different ways, and in the community so the device can be shared for greater impact

 There are two charging ports which means family members no longer need to walk long distances or use fossil fuel powered generators for charge their devices.

 Our StudentBuddies needed to come with a tool case to reduce the risk of damage or loss of the tools and spare parts sent to users.
 In line with our goal to be conscious designers at every level, we partnered with environmentally conscious organisation Rewilder.